 - 100% of total revenue minus compensation.

 There is no minimum franchise tax.
-Moreover, if your business’s taxable margin is less $1,000, or your business’s annualized total revenue is less than or equal to $1,030,000, then you do not owe any franchise tax.
+Moreover, if your business’s total tax due is less $1,000 or your business’s annualized total revenue is less than or equal to the no-tax-due threshold ($1,080,000 in 2013), then you do not owe any franchise tax.
 Franchise tax returns are due each year on May 15th.

 Note that various possible state credits and discounts that may apply to your particular business are not covered here.